axlwaii/jquery.aight/README.md

-jQuery.aight
+jQuery.aightbox
 =========

-Aight is a jquery plugin to display images in a lightbox.
+AIGHTbox is a jquery plugin to display images in a lightbox.
 You currently can show:

   - single images